 Sunday, Dec.
 22 through Monday, Dec.
 30 at Saba

 Enjoy cuisine from James Beard Award-winning Israeli Chef Alon Shaya at his New Orleans restaurant, Saba.
 For the eight nights of Hanukkah, enjoy a dinner menu featuring a house-made Latke Board, which includes four latkes along with the following: wood-roasted apple butter, celery root puree, pickled scallion, braised greens with schmaltz and chicken skins, cauliflower with cranberries and pine nuts, and sour cream.
-For dessert, they are offering a special Sufganiyot with roasted pumpkin, date, and pomegranate.
-Make a reservation here.
+For dessert, Saba is offering a special Sufganiyot with roasted pumpkin, date, and pomegranate.
+Reservations are recommended.

 Six Nights of Latkes

 Monday, Dec.
 23 through Saturday, Dec.
 28 (closed Christmas Day), nightly at Marjie’s Grill

 Six Nights of Latkes is back at Marjie’s Grill.
 While Chef Marcus is working on some fun new preparations for this year’s menu, he will also offer some classic favorites from past years’ menus, including the everything bagel latke, the scallion pancake latke, and the sweet potato latke.
 No reservation necessary.

 Thursday, Dec.
 12, 7-10 p.m. at Press Street Station (5 Homer Plessy Way)

 The Jewish Children’s Regional Service presents the 6th annual Latkes with a Twist.
 Frank Brigsten, chef and owner of Brigsten’s, will be the featured “Latke Master” of the night along with NOCCA culinary students and friends.
 The evening will also feature live music by Wilson Folk Blues Explosion, complimentary drink specials such as a “Vodka Latke Punch,” and a silent auction.
 Tickets are $36.